noahjstewart/application-companion/README.md

 Application Companion is a tool to help keep track of your job applications during your job hunt.

+_NOTE:_ This README will get you a version of the app up and running on your local machine.
+Visit https://application-companion.netlify.com to see the live version, signup, and start tracking applications!

 ## Getting Started